-The Emergency Shelter Grant was created in 1991 under the McKinney-Vento Homeless Assistance Act.
+The Emergency Shelter Grant (ESG) was created in 1991 under the McKinney-Vento Homeless Assistance Act.
 The Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HEARTH Act) amended the McKinney Vento Act, revising the Emergency Shelter Grant Program in significant ways and renaming it the Emergency Solutions Grant Program.
 It is federally administered by HUD.
 ESG can be used for rapid re-housing, homelessness prevention, emergency shelter, street outreach, Homeless Management Information Systems (HMIS), and administrative costs.

 Eligible Activities